OmarThinks/gemini-live-audio-project/v3/thinking.md

-- comment onMessage, oc close, on socket error ✅
-- comment getting the ephemeral token from express, and just use the api key ✅
+- find the way to get the ephemeral token from the API key -
-- Just connect with the api key ✅
-- Make sure that the connection happens ✅
-- handle on close ✅
-- handle on error ✅
-- setup
-- handle on message, case by case
-- test the communication